MattEorlian/txtco/README.md

 In a command-line window:

 - If you have added it to PATH: type `txtco help` to get help information.
-- If you have not added it to PATH: type `[path where you stored txtco.exe]\txtco help` to get help information.
+- If you have not added it to PATH: type `[path where you stored txtco.exe]/txtco help` to get help information.

 That's all I wanted to say.
 The following content was drafted by AI.